Wilhelm Possak: International career

-He earned two caps for the Romanian national team in 1928, making his debut when he replaced Aurel Guga at half-time in a friendly against Turkey which ended with a 4–2 victory.
-He scored his only goal for the national team in a 3–1 loss against Yugoslavia.
+Possak earned two caps for Romania, making his debut on 15 April 1928 when coach Teofil Morariu sent him at halftime to replace Aurel Guga in a 4–2 friendly victory against Turkey.
+He scored his only goal for the national team in his second game, a 3–1 loss to Yugoslavia in the friendly 1928 King Alexander's Cup.